Co-ParentingOctober 19, 2025 · 8 min read

 Reunification Therapy: What It Is and When to Be Cautious

-Reunification therapy is one of the least understood interventions in family court — and one of the most consequential.
+Reunification therapy is one of the least understood interventions in family court, and one of the most consequential.
 It can be a genuine path to repairing a damaged parent-child relationship.
-It can also be used in ways that harm children or are deployed strategically in custody disputes.
+It can also be used in ways that harm children or get deployed strategically in custody disputes.

-If reunification therapy has been recommended or ordered in your case, understanding what it actually is — and when to be cautious — is essential.
+If reunification therapy has been recommended or ordered in your case, understanding what it is and when to be cautious is essential.

 This is general information, not legal or therapeutic advice.
 Consult your attorney and a qualified mental health professional for guidance specific to your situation.